ministryofjustice/moj-frontend/docs/components/add-another/_how-to-use.md

 ## How to use

-Do not place 'add another' components inside each other (for example, asking users to add another)
+Do not place an 'add another' component inside another one, for example to get users to add something to a subsection of a wider category.

-### Other parts of the page

-The add another component can increase the length and complexity of a page, especially if it's placed on the page more than once.
-Therefore it’s best not to add too many other parts to the page.
-A leaner page will also makes it easier for users to identify and recover from errors.

-The fieldset heading is an H2 and so you'll need an H1 for the page (we don't need to say this).

 ### Writing content and hidden text

-You need to create unique labels for the following elements:
+You need to create th following unique content:

-•	‘remove’ buttons (visible text, this is ‘Remove person 1’ in the example)
+- visible labels for all ‘remove’ buttons (this is ‘Remove person 1’ in the example)
-•	form fields (hidden text, these are ‘first name’ and ‘last name’ in the example)
+-	hidden labels for all form fields (these are ‘first name’ and ‘last name’ in the example)

 Unique labels will tell screenreader users:
--	which fieldset they’re removing
+-	which item they’re removing
 - which form field they're focused on
--	that a fieldset has been added or removed
+-	that a item has been added or removed
 -	about errors

-Add the unique label to each fieldset.
+Add the unique label to each item.
 Code example:

+### Other parts of the page

+When people start to add items using this component, it will increase the length and complexity of a page.
+This is especially true if it's placed on the page more than once.
+Therefore it’s best to not add too much else to the page.
+A leaner page will also makes it easier for users to identify and recover from errors.

 ### Screens after the component

-The add another component duplicates the fieldset on a page.
-The data is submitted when the user submits the page (through a ‘continue’, ‘save and continue’,‘save’ or 'submit' button).
+The add another component creates another item on a page.
+The data is submitted when the user submits the page, for example with a 'save and continue’ button.

 The component does not offer the user a way to edit what they’ve entered.
 If you would like to offer this consider the:
 -	[GOV.UK ‘check answers’ pattern](https://design-system.service.gov.uk/patterns/check-answers/)